opentelekomcloud-docs-swiss/docsportal/doc/source/developer/api_guidelines/calling_apis/ak_sk_authentication/sample_code.rst

    .. code-block:: java

-      //TODO: Replace eu-de with the name of the region in which the service to be accessed is located. private static final String region = "eu-de";
+      //TODO: Replace eu-ch2 with the name of the region in which the service to be accessed is located. private static final String region = "eu-ch2";

       //TODO: Replace vpc with the name of the service you want to access.
 For example, ecs, vpc, iam, and elb. private static final String serviceName = "vpc";